Understanding SMED: Streamlining Your Processes

 What is the primary goal of Six Sigma methodology in manufacturing?

-The primary goal of Six Sigma methodology in manufacturing is to minimize process variation and defects, targeting a defect rate of less than 3.4 defects per million opportunities.
+The primary goal of the Six Sigma methodology in manufacturing is to minimize process variation and defects, aiming for a defect rate of fewer than 3.4 defects per million opportunities.
 This focus significantly enhances product quality and operational efficiency.

 How does Lean Manufacturing aim to improve production processes?

-Lean Manufacturing aims to improve production processes by eliminating waste to maximize added value and enhance efficiency.
-By identifying seven types of waste and employing tools such as value stream mapping and SMED, it streamlines workflows and improves overall quality.
+Lean Manufacturing aims to optimize production processes by eliminating waste, thereby maximizing added value and enhancing efficiency.
+By identifying seven types of waste and employing tools such as value stream mapping and SMED, workflows are streamlined, and overall quality is improved.

 What is the philosophy behind Kaizen in manufacturing?